ESPN Anchor Jemele Hill Benefits From ‘Black Privilege,’ Clay Travis Claims

 — USA TODAY Sports (@usatodaysports) September 15, 2017

-Appearing on Fox & Friends yesterday morning to discuss Jemele Hill’s controversial tweets, Jason Whitlock suggested that the SportsCenter anchor was just engaging in virtue signalling to gain more popularity on social media.
+Appearing on Fox & Friends yesterday morning to discuss Jemele Hill’s controversial tweets, Jason Whitlock suggested that the SportsCenter anchor was just engaging in virtue signaling to gain more popularity on social media.

 “I think that ESPN has chosen a lane politically…[ESPN President] John Skipper has certainly made diversity in his view a business innovation for ESPN and has moved the company to the left.
 So I think no action here against Jemele Hill is a clear sign that they’re in agreement… Attacking the president is a way to get retweeted and liked and to build your following over Twitter…[Hill] just fell into that trap that a lot of us in the media fall into.
 We’re way too addicted to Twitter, and we’re way too worried about how many people follow us on Twitter and how many people like us.”